Chestnut Hot Chocolate

 The Chestnut Hot Chocolate features fragrances of sweet whipped cream and chestnut and has a thick mouthfeel with the taste of rich chocolate and a prominent nut flavor; meanwhile, the Cognac and Frangelico come in towards the end and leave a slight burn in the throat to go with the lingering chocolate notes.

-Our Opinion of This Cocktail Recipe: After tasting this and the Kohler Mint Cocoa we shared a few days ago, it’s really a toss-up on which hot cocoa recipe Santa would enjoy more; both are incredibly delicious yet totally different from one another.
+Our Opinion of This Cocktail Recipe: After tasting this and the Kohler Mint Cocoa, it’s really a toss-up on which hot cocoa recipe Santa would enjoy more.
+Both are incredibly delicious yet totally different from one another.
 And while nuttiness is not something we’d typically associate with hot cocoa, we thought it was a welcome addition.
-You’ll just have to try both to find out which is your new favorite for this time of year.
+You’ll just have to try both the Chestnut Hot Chocolate and Kohler Mint Cocoa to find out which is your new favorite for this time of year.

 Which of our palates is yours most like?